Persistence Pays Off

 Timeless & Timely subscribers are people who are interested in self-improvement and making the world a better place.
 Join us?

 Ask yourself about the challenges you or your team are dealing with right now.
 Are they for a higher purpose?
 Is there a greater lesson for you once you’ve traversed these waters?

 If you're just battling endless onslaughts without any appreciable improvements, either to yourself or your situation, it's a waste of time.

 Adversity without edification is just failure.

-Next week, we'll be discussing the impact of those around us — adversaries or advisors — and how they make us better leaders.
+You might also want to read about the impact of those around us — adversaries or advisors — and how they make us better leaders.
 I hope you'll encourage others to subscribe so they can share this journey with you.

 “To live—do you know what that means?
 To undo your belt and look for trouble!” — Nikos Kazantzakis, 1946